 Let me explain.
-Lasers have always connotated cutting edge and precision.
-It is only natural that introducing this into surgery could be thought of by the public as something that could benefit and enhance procedures.
+Lasers have always connotated cutting-edge precision.
+It is only natural that introducing this into surgery could be considered by the public as something that might benefit and enhance procedures.
 In fact, lasers in certain areas of surgery have been very helpful.
-For instance, in lipomeningcele surgery, a surgery that removes fatty tissue unnaturally and dangerously pressing or pulling on the spinal cord, the laser is an invaluable tool.
+For instance, in lipomeningocele surgery, used to remove fatty tissue that is unnaturally and dangerously pressing or pulling on the spinal cord, lasers is an invaluable tool.
 For a compelling majority of all spine surgeries, however, the laser has no purpose or role.
-Advances in Spine Surgery Video

-At the age of forty-three, standing at the doorstep to the middle of my career, I want to be sure that I am not the surgeon I vowed I would never be.
-That is, an older surgeon who, because of stubbornness or academic laziness, is unwilling to adopt new technology.
-I never want to be closed minded.
+At the age of 43, standing at the doorstep to the middle of my career, I want to be sure that I am not the surgeon I vowed I would never be.
+That is—an older surgeon who, because of stubbornness or academic laziness, is unwilling to adopt new technology.
+I never want to be closed-minded.

-Therefore I ask: Why do I reject the laser as a tool in spine surgery?
+Therefore I ask: Why do I reject the laser as a tool for spine surgery?

-The truth is minimally invasive spine surgery, or MISS, can be performed as effectively, and probably more effectively, without a laser.
+The truth is, minimally invasive spine surgery (MISS) can be performed as effectively, and probably more effectively, without a laser.
 In fact, more than 95% of minimally invasive spine procedures in the U.S. are done without laser.
 MISS is based upon the surgical approach to the spine, not what kind of scalpel a surgeon uses.

 It is important to understand that generally, MISS is a technique used to surgically correct a pathological problem.
 It does this by minimizing tissue trauma through smaller incisions and creating passageways through more natural cleavage plains to the spine.
 In essence, MISS is a pathway, not the definitive procedure.
 It is a less traumatic pathway to allow a surgeon to “get the job done” with less anatomical disruption of tissue.

-To begin with, minimally invasive spine surgeons go through a very small opening often with a microscope or endoscope and have to look around corners to find what’s causing the problem.
-A laser is a straight beam of light that is ill suited for removing lesions hiding around corners.
+To begin with, minimally invasive spine surgeons go through a very small opening, often with a microscope or endoscope, and have to look around corners to find what’s causing the problem.
+A laser is a straight beam of light ill-suited for removing lesions hiding around corners.
 The ability to navigate angles safely is an important feature for the traditional scalpel.

 Secondly, lasers obliterate tissue and cut but they do so with heat and sometimes gas production (due to the boiling of water molecules).
 This heat can be transmitted to adjacent anatomical structures and can damage nerves.
 In contrast, a scalpel is basically a razor sharp knife that also separates tissue by cutting but does not generate heat.
 In a seasoned surgeon’s hand, the precision of a scalpel equals any laser incision.